benprano/End-to-End-Imputation-and-Prediction-via-Adaptive-Frequency-Learning-in-Irregular-Time-Series/README.md

 1*) How to run the script on Beijing Air Quality Multi-Site dataset:

-    -Unzipp the dataset from the data folder -output_path : File to save subject's data
+    -Unzipp the dataset from the data folder and pass the path to the Beijing Air Quality Data preprocessing.ipynb -output : File to save subject's data

 python subjects_features_extractor.py -table "OUTPUTEVENTS,LABEVENTS,CHARTEVENTS,INPUTEVENTS_CV,INPUTEVENTS_MV" -output_path "NEW_FILE"